Frequently Asked Questions (FAQs)

 I WAS JUST ADMITTED TO ANOTHER JURISDICTION.
 CAN I CONVERT FROM THE TWO-DAY TO THE ONE-DAY EXAM?

-WHAT IF MY LAW SCHOOL CAN’T GET MY TRANSCRIPT HERE BY THE DEADLINE?
+WHAT IS THE TRANSCRIPT DEADLINE, AND WHAT IF MY LAW SCHOOL CAN’T GET MY TRANSCRIPT TO THE OFFICE OF BAR ADMISSIONS BY THE DEADLINE?

 HOW DO I FIND OUT ABOUT EDUCATIONAL WAIVERS?